 The best way to do it is to completely turn off your phone for about 30 seconds.
-Then turn it back on and you can take another stab at the verification.
+Then turn it back on, and you can take another shot at the verification process.

 If rebooting your phone didn’t work, you could have a corrupted cache file for WhatsApp or any number of glitches with the app.
 Instead of trying to figure that out, you can simply uninstall the app first.

 Start on a clean slate and install the app from scratch.
-To uninstall WhatsApp, just go to your phone’s settings and find Apps>WhatsApp>Uninstall.
+To uninstall WhatsApp on Android, go to

-If you need to verify the number when you’re abroad, that can prove to be complicated.
-If you haven’t requested the ability to receive SMS when in roaming, verifying WhatsApp might prove impossible.
+If you need to verify your number when you’re abroad, that can prove to be complicated.

 The point is that you should make sure that you’re properly connected before trying to verify your number on WhatsApp.